The impact of return migration to Kerala from the Gulf amidst the pandemic

 Though many have returned, many NRKs have also remained in the Gulf despite the prevailing conditions.
 They may not be in direct risk, but their economic future is uncertain.
 This trend may also affect remittances.
 As people are becoming jobless, they have to spend their savings to overcome this dim phase.
 Therefore, they may remit less for a while.
 Under these circumstances, both savings and remittances of those who have either left or remained in the Gulf are and will be affected.

 There is an interconnection between migrants and remittances.
 Remittances are the lifeblood of Kerala's economy and have been steadily increasing over the last two decades.
 But the real global economic slowdown triggered by the pandemic may lead to losses in remittances.
-It is estimated that 15% of Kerala’s annual remittances are expected to decline, as the crisis has further heightened the livelihood concerns of returning migrants and NRKs remain in the Gulf.
-It is pertinent to mention that most of the Indians abroad who are infected by COVID-19 are in the Gulf Countries.
+It is estimated that Kerala's annual remittances are expected to decline by 15%, as the crisis has further heightened the livelihood concerns of returning migrants and NRKs remain in the Gulf.
+It is pertinent to mention that most of the Indians abroad who are infected by COVID-19 are in the Gulf countries.
 Due to shutdowns or quarantines, their earnings have decreased, their families are facing a difficult time, and their remittances have been affected.